bgaber/multi-cloud/README.md

 Progress To Date
 ----------------
-I have decided to use with AWS, Azure and GCP.
+AWS, Azure and GCP were used to complete this project.
-AWS will be Cloud PRovider 1 and I have not decided what I will use Azure and GCP for.
-I may use Azure or GCP for the Image Recognition service and I may use Azure or GCP for the NoSQL database.
+AWS is Cloud Provider 1, GCP is Cloud Provider 2 and  Azure is Cloud Provider 3.
+AWS was used for the S3 serverless hosting of the website and the Lambda functions.
+GCP Vision was used for the Image Recognition service and Azure Cosmos DB was used for the NoSQL database.

-This is what has been implemented on AWS to date:
+These requirements were implemented on AWS Services:
 * Two S3 buckets:
   * serverless website hosting contents bucket
     * configured as Public